coreruleset/documentation/content/_index.md

 # Overview

-The OWASP (Open Web Application Security Project) CRS (Core Rule Set) for ModSecurity™ is an open source collection of rules that work with the ModSecurity™ WAF (Web Application Firewall).
-These rules were designed to provide, easy to use, generic attack detection capabilities to your web application as part of a well balanced defence-in-depth solution.
+The OWASP® (Open Web Application Security Project) CRS (Core Rule Set) is an open source collection of rules that work with ModSecurity® and compatible web application firewalls (WAFs).
+These rules are designed to provide easy to use, generic attack detection capabilities, with a minimum of false positives (false alerts), to your web application as part of a well balanced defence-in-depth solution.

 ## Licensing